isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 1. All travellers under the VTL need to be fully vaccinated.
 What does ‘fully vaccinated’ mean?

-To be considered fully vaccinated, travellers must have received and completed the full regimen of Pfizer-BioNTech/ Comirnaty, Moderna or  <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL vaccines</a>, at least 14 days before their intended date of entry into Singapore.
+*Travellers must have been fully vaccinated in their country/region of departure or Singapore.
+An individual is considered fully vaccinated 14 days after he or she has received the full regimen of Pfizer-BioNTech/Comirnaty, Moderna or <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL Vaccines </a>

 #### 2. Are children who are not vaccinated or persons who are medically unfit to be to be vaccinated allowed to travel under the VTL scheme?